 Our main objective is to provide children and young people with a range of services that takes into account and strives to meet, their individual needs and provide good outcomes for children.
 Within this, we are committed to making a real difference to the quality of children's lives by supporting and encouraging them to develop the skills, competencies and knowledge needed to enable them to maximise their full potential that will best equip them for moving forward into their adult life.
+Children have the right to be looked after by adults who offer them respect, concern, affection and experiences appropriate to their individual needs.

-We expect high standards of our carers although one fundamental basic requirement is that they all have a genuine concern for the well-being and good outcomes for the children in their care.
-It is our aim to ensure that all carers and staff look to turn being fostered into a positive experience for all our children where they can feel equal among their peers and expect respect and consistent care from the adults in their lives.
+We expect high standards from our carers although one fundamental basic requirement is that they all have a genuine concern for the well-being and good outcomes for the children in their care.
+It is our aim to ensure that all carers and staff look to turn being fostered into a positive experience for all our children where they can feel equal among their peers and expect respect, their wishes and feelings listened to and consistent care from the adults in their lives.
+Adults need to respect the significance for the child of their birth family, their race, culture and religion and their area of origin and promote these to ensure that they are feeling supported to make good choices through to adult life.

-In order to achieve effective and positive outcomes for the children in our care we believe that working together creates a 'team around the child' approach is absolutely essential.
+In order to achieve effective and positive outcomes for the children in our care we believe that working together creates a 'team around the child' approach which is absolutely essential.
 To this end we maintain a small, close-knit, friendly yet wholly professional staff team and body of foster carers who are at one with the ethos of the Agency which is to: